selk21/Discord-Starter-Bot/README.md

 `https://discord.com/api/oauth2/authorize?client_id=YOUR_CLIENT_ID&permissions=8&scope=bot%20applications.commands`

-In order to obtain this link, head to the My Apps page under the "Applications" section, click on your bot application, and open the OAuth2 page.
-Under OAuth2 go to URL Generator and under “scopes” click on “bot” and “applications.command”.
-After clicking those two, go under bot permissions and click on “Administrator”.
+In order to obtain this link, head to the [My Apps](https://discord.com/developers/applications) page under the "Applications" section, click on your bot application, and open the "OAuth2" page.
+Under "OAuth2" go to "URL Generator" and under “scopes” click on `bot` and `applications.command`.
+After clicking those two, go under "bot permissions" and click on `Administrator`.
 Copy the generated URL at the bottom of the page and paste and search that URL onto your web browser.

 ![Screenshot 2021-11-23 193608_LI](https://user-images.githubusercontent.com/85317561/143383635-abe55d28-c341-4eb6-bace-08ce68258224.jpg)